-Every year, beginning in November, KIPP Academy MS will begin accepting applications for our 5th - 8th grades for the following year.
+Every year, beginning in November, KIPP NYC College Prep will begin accepting applications for the following year.
 Admissions preference will be granted to siblings and children of KIPP NYC staff, and students receiving free or reduced lunch living in District 7 as a 2nd priority.
 The lottery will be held in April.